 However, that’s when most people go to Glacier National Park, so expect the park to be busy.
 Alternatively, you can go earlier in the spring or later in the fall, just expect parts of the park to be closed.
 (Read more in the Going-to-the-Sun Road section below.)

 The changing fall leaves in September and October are gorgeous, too!
+It’s one of the reasons Glacier NP is one of the best places to visit in the USA in September.
 I visited during late July and the weather was absolutely perfect, with the majority of the trails open.

 But enough chatting, let’s get to the guide!

 One of the most scenic roads in all of the USA, driving the Going-to-the-Sun Road absolutely must to be on your list when visiting Glacier National Park!

 Completed in 1933, this 50-mile road was carved through the mountains, and at points is still only a one-lane road!

 You can typically access the road though the east or west entrances, although it’s only open in higher elevation when the snow has melted for the season.
 The Going-to-the-Sun Road passes through the highest point in the park, at the Cedar pass visitor center and has some of the best views!

 With dozens of overlooks and points of interest along this road, you’ll want a full day to explore it!
 I drove it multiple times and each time the park looked a bit different, based on the way the sun bounced off the mountain peaks.

 Visit the official park website to see any Going-to-the-Sun Road closures.

 Pro tip: RV’s and wide vehicles cannot do the full route, as the narrow road doesn’t support large vehicles.
 So consider getting a rental car or bringing a smaller vehicle if you want to take the whole route.